Madaba Map: History

-Elements of the inscribed mosaic were noticed and reported to the Jerusalem Patriarchate in 1884 and 1886, during the preparation work for the construction of a new Greek Orthodox church on the site of its ancient predecessor.
+According to reports submitted to the Jerusalem Patriarchate in 1886 and 1886, remnants of the inscribed mosaic were discovered during preparation work for the construction of a new Greek Orthodox church on the site in 1884 and 1886.
 Patriarch Nicodemus I of Jerusalem was informed, the church building erected and roofed over (summer 1895-August 1896), but the full mosaic was only noticed during clearing work for a new cement-slab floor in October 1896, and no research was carried out until December of that year, after the floor had already been laid around the mosaic by local workers under the supervision of a Greek architect.

 In the following decades, large portions of the mosaic map were damaged by fires, activities in the new church, and by the effects of moisture.
 In December 1964, the Volkswagen Foundation gave the Deutscher Verein zur Erforschung Palästinas (lit.
 "German Association for the Exploration of Palestine") 90,000 DM to save the mosaic.
 In 1965, the archaeologists Heinz Cüppers and Heinrich Brandt undertook the restoration and conservation of the remaining parts of the mosaic.